cirrus-geo/cirrus-geo/docs/src/components/functions/update-state.md

 - "SUCCEEDED": the successful completion of a cirrus workflow
 - "FAILED": A failed execution.
 This can occur for a variety of reasons
 - "ABORTED": The state machinea was forced to abort execution.
 Can be triggered by manual termination of a workflow.
 - "TIMED OUT": State machine terminated due to time out.
-Can occur if a third party resource involved in a tast hangs.
+Can occur if a third party resource involved in a test hangs, or a workflow configuration did not allow sufficient time for a task to complete.

 ## StateDB Updates